Stoops-ML/aerofoils/README.md

 ### To Do
 - [ShowAerofoil.py](ShowAerofoil.py) needs to be updated for TensorBoard
 - make print activations method in [run_CNN script](run_CNN.py) more robust
+- look into aerofoil transformsations.
+Currently there is on a flip horizontal transformation (not yet implemented)

 ### Notes
 - [run_NN.py](run_NN.py) depreciated.
 Current work is being completed on the convolutional neural network only